John Benjamins Copyright Policy

 - The right to re-use portions or excerpts in other works by the author themselves.

-If your journal article was published in Open Access through payment of a fee or in a journal that offers Open Access by default, you and anyone else may re-use the article within the limits of the specific license under which the article was made Open Access.
-In most cases, this will be either the Creative Commons Attribution (CC BY) or the Creative Commons Attribution Non-commercial (CC BY-NC) license.
+If the journal article was published in Open Access through payment of a fee or in a journal that offers Open Access by default, the author and anyone else may re-use the article within the limits of the specific license under which the article was made Open Access.
+In most cases, this will be either the Creative Commons Attribution (CC BY) or the Creative Commons Attribution Non-commercial ( CC BY-NC) license.

 For more information on Open Access options, visit our Open Access information page.